Walter Anton Berger

 "I never thought of records, I just liked to hit." - Wally Berger

 His career was shortened as a result of injuries suffered in 1936 and 1937.
 After his playing days he was a scout for the New York Giants in 1947 and 1948.
-He also managed in the minors in 1949 and 1950 as well as doing some scouting for the Yankees.
+He also managed in the minors in 1949 and 1950 as well as doing some scouting for the New York Yankees.

 He returned to California in 1950, where he worked for the Northrop Corporation until his retirement in 1975.
 He died at age 83 of a stroke.